ashland.news

 New Ashland emergency shelter opened Wednesday

-Peter McBennett, supervisor of the Ashland emergency homeless shelter, and Cass Sinclair, executive director of OHRA, talk in the lobby of the Ashland emergency homeless shelter.
-The shelter began operating Wednesday and temporary residents began checking in to the shelter.
+Peter McBennett, supervisor of the Ashland emergency homeless shelter, and Cass Sinclair, executive director of OHRA, talk in the lobby of the Ashland emergency homeless shelter on its opening day, Nov.
+1, 2023.
 Ashland.news photo by Bob Palermini

 November 2, 2023